DMC DeLorean: Legend turbo cars

 It was determined that the DeLorean needed additional power when automotive magazine road tests showed 0–60 mph times for the DeLorean between 9.5 and 10.5 seconds, while its rivals were in the 7.5–8.5 seconds range.
 There had been interest in turbocharging the DeLorean early on, but the DMC engineering staff was busy with other projects, so DMC decided to go outside to develop a turbocharged version.

 DMC entered into a contract with Legend Industries, based in Hauppauge, New York, a firm having previous success with turbocharging Fiat Spiders for Fiat USA.
 DMC wanted to increase power without sacrificing fuel efficiency.
 DMC wanted a wide power band and did not want a surge of power similar to the Porsche 911 Turbo.
 Legend used twin IHI RHB52 turbos along with twin intercoolers.
 The results were an engine capable of accelerating smoothly in fifth gear from 1,500 rpm to full turbo boost at 2,500 rpm, reaching 150 mph at 6,500 rpm.

-Legend converted four DeLoreans (two twin-turbo cars (VIN 502 and VIN 530) and two single-turbo cars (VIN 528 and VIN 558)).
+Legend converted four DeLoreans: two twin-turbo cars (VIN 502 and VIN 530) and two single-turbo cars (VIN 528 and VIN 558).
 In a test run at Bridgehampton Raceway in 1981, the twin-turbo DeLorean was quicker than a Ferrari 308 and a Porsche 928.
 The twin-turbo DeLorean tested 0–60 mph in 5.8 seconds and the 1/4 mi in 14.7 seconds.
+John Dinkel of Road & Track called the twin-turbo DeLorean "fantastic" comparing the acceleration to a Porsche 930 Turbo.
 John DeLorean was so impressed with the engine, he committed to ordering 5,000 engines from Legend Industries.
 DMC planned to offer a turbocharged engine as a $7,500 option in 1984.
 Before any of the 5,000 cars could be put into production, DMC had declared bankruptcy, which drove Legend Industries, as well as other suppliers, into bankruptcy.